Attributable to Area Commander for Auckland East Inspector Jim Wilson:

 While a number of people riding in the convoy were compliant and had vehicles that met the required standards, Police still fielded a number of reports from the public.

-Anyone that has information relating to the activity are encouraged to report it to Police on 105 if they have not done so already.
+Anyone with information relating to the activity are encouraged to report it to Police on 105 if they have not done so already.

 Issued by Police Media Centre